-Fraunhofer UMSICHT has commissioned Det Norske Veritas Certification AS (DNV) to perform a determination of the "CMM utilisation on the Joint Stock Company named Komsomolets Donbassa Coal Mine of DTEK (Donbasskaya Toplivnaya Energeticheskaya Kompanya)" project in Ukraine.
+Fraunhofer UMSICHT has commissioned Det Norske Veritas Certification AS (DNV) to perform a determination of the "CMM utilisation on the Joint Stock Company "Coal Company Krasnoarmeyskaya Zapadnaya No1 Mine"" project in Ukraine.
 This report summarises the findings of the determination of the project, performed on the basis of UNFCCC criteria for the JI, as well as criteria given to provide for consistent project operations, monitoring and reporting.
 UNFCCC criteria refer to Article 6 of the Kyoto Protocol, the Guidelines for the implementation of Article 6 of the Kyoto Protocol, in particular the verification procedure under the Article 6 supervisory committee, and the subsequent decisions by the JI Supervisory Committee (JISC).